Max-Ghadri/Fortran-for-Science/README.md

 - **Software Developers**: Professionals transitioning from other languages to Fortran for high-performance computing
 - **Computational Researchers**: Individuals working with numerical simulations, data analysis, or scientific modeling

-**Technical Expectations**: Basic familiarity with programming concepts and command-line operations.
-No prior Fortran experience is required, but some programming background is helpful.

 ## 1.2.
 What Will You Learn?

 By completing this tutorial, you will gain:
-- **Modern Fortran Fundamentals**: Understanding of Fortran 90/95/2003+ syntax and best practices
+- **Modern Fortran Fundamentals**: Understanding of Fortran syntax and best practices
 - **Scientific Computing Skills**: Practical experience with variables, arrays, loops, and file I/O operations
 - **Code Organization**: How to structure Fortran programs for readability and maintainability
-- **Compiler Proficiency**: Working with Intel Fortran (ifort) and GNU Fortran (gfortran) compilers
+- **Compiler Proficiency**: Installing and working with Intel Fortran (ifort) compiler
-- **Error Handling**: Implementing robust I/O operations with proper error checking
 - **Best Practices**: Following modern coding standards including implicit none, proper variable initialization, and clean code structure

 ## 1.3.
 Prerequisites